 Texas FlyFishers of Houston Event: 2020 PINS (Padre Island National Seashore)

-Trip Description: We will take four-wheel drive vehicles down Padre Island National Seashore during the anchovy migration, and target blitzing schools of ladyfish, jacks, redfish, and tarpon.
+Trip Description: We will take four-wheel drive vehicles down Padre Island National Seashore down to the Jetties, and camp, during the anchovy migration, and target blitzing schools of ladyfish, jacks, redfish, and tarpon.

 When: 2020-09-11 through 2020-09-13